Senegal: Documentary revealing corruption [Morning Call] | Africanews

 In their first documentary published over the weekend on social media, the group points out the deep acts of corruption that have crept into the Senegalese daily life.

-Founder of the group, Moussa Ngom tells us how this group and the documentary came about in a moment.
+Founder of the group Moussa Ngom tells us how this group and the documentary came about in a moment.

 01:01